 Community Involvement and Professional Activities

 - Adjunct Professor at John Marshall Law School, most recently teaching a course in deposition practice

-- LAF (formerly Legal Assistance Foundation of Metropolitan Chicago), Member of the Executive Committee of the Young Professionals Board
+- LAF (formerly Legal Assistance Foundation of Metropolitan Chicago), Co-Chair of the Young Professionals Board

 - Illinois State Bar Association (ISBA), Appointed to the Civil Practice & Procedure Section Council (2014-15)